-2.6.3.33 This section describes some of the main additional consents and licences that will be required in addition to the DCO and associated Deemed Marine Licence(s).
+2.6.3.23 This section describes some of the main additional consents and licences that will be required in addition to the DCO and associated Deemed Marine Licence(s).
+Further detail is presented in the Consents Management Plan submitted as part of the application.